Elizabeth Turner Clark1

 Last Edited=17 Feb 2009

-William de Mandeville, 2nd Earl of Essex was the son of Geoffrey de Mandeville, 1st Earl of Essex.2 He married Hawise, Countess of Aumale, daughter of William 'le Gros', Count of Aumale and Cecilia MacWilliam, on 14 January 1179/80 at Pleshy, Essex, England.1 He died on 14 November 1189.1
+William de Mandeville, 2nd Earl of Essex was the son of Geoffrey de Mandeville, 1st Earl of Essex.2 He married Hawise, Countess of Aumale, daughter of William 'le Gros', Count of Aumale and Cecilia MacWilliam, on 14 January 1179/80 at Pleshy, Essex, EnglandG.1 He died on 14 November 1189.1

-As a result of his marriage, William de Mandeville, 2nd Earl of Essex was styled as Count of Aumale.1 He gained the title of 2nd Earl of Essex.
+After his marriage, William de Mandeville, 2nd Earl of Essex was styled as Count of Aumale.1 He gained the title of 2nd Earl of Essex.

 Citations